 |PS4 and Xbox One||App in development – coming soon|

-US Open 2019 Tennis Live TV Fixtures (Sydney time)
+Rotterdam Open 2020 Tennis Live TV Fixtures (Sydney time)

 All events shown as Sydney time, adjust for regional differences.
 ATP tennis replays available using Kayo on-demand following the day’s live action.

-There is no US Open free to air TV provider for Australia, meaning Kayo Sports, courtesy of their arrangement with the ESPN channel, will provide live coverage throughout the tournament, as the world’s best compete for bragging rights and a chance to improve their rankings as the tour progresses.
+Kayo Sports, courtesy of their arrangement with the ESPN channel, will provide the most extensive live coverage during the 2020 season, as the world’s best compete for bragging rights and a chance to improve their rankings as the tour progresses.
 Throughout the year, their coverage will include the three majors outside Australia, nine ATP 1000 tournaments, thirteen ATP events and the ATP World Tour Finals.

 So if you’re a resident of Australia you may wish to check out the Kayo Sports 14 day free trial which offers the exact same telecasts and coverage as Foxtel.
-With Kayo you can stream the 2019 US Open live using eligible mobile devices, and with their split-view feature you can catch up to four Live events at the same time.
+With Kayo you can stream the ATP Tennis Tour live using eligible mobile devices, and with their split-view feature you can catch up to four Live events at the same time.
 This unique feature as well as the others built into the platform, ensures you never miss a key moment of the exclusive broadcasts found in the Kayo TV guide.

 Take a moment to review Kayo Sports plans, which come in two convenient packs so you only need to pay for the sport you wish to see, and watch your favourite ATP Tennis stars in these listed events.
 Per broadcast agreement, the majority of the ATP Tour is currently not available on Free to Air TV in Australia.